Ticks on dogs: prevention and removal

 How do you remove a tick from a dog?

-With a tick hook slipped right against the skin: you turn without pulling until the tick lets go on its own, then disinfect with soap and water.
-No fingers or nail tweezers, and above all no oil or alcohol before removal.
+With a tick hook slid flat against the skin: you twist without pulling until the tick lets go on its own, then you disinfect with soap and water.
+No fingers, no nail tweezers, and above all no oil or alcohol before removal.

 How long does a tick stay attached to a dog?

-Once attached, it can feed for several days before dropping off.
-Since the risk of disease depends on how long it stays attached, you don't wait: remove it as soon as you spot it, which is why it's worth checking your dog after every walk.
+Once attached, it can feed for several days before dropping off on its own.
+The risk of disease climbs with the time it stays attached, but not at the same speed for every disease: some start being passed on within a few hours, others take almost a whole day.
+Either way, do not take chances: remove it as soon as you spot it, which is why it pays to check your dog after every walk.

-What should you do if a tick is badly removed and a piece of the head stays in the skin?
+What if a tick is badly removed and a bit of head stays in the skin?

-It's not an emergency: a fragment of mouthparts doesn't transmit disease.
-Above all, don't dig to extract it, that's the scratching that causes infection.
+It is not an emergency: a fragment of mouthparts does not transmit disease on its own.
+Above all, do not scratch the skin to get it out, it is that scratching that causes infection.
 Disinfect, keep an eye on the area, and see the vet if redness or swelling sets in and persists.

 Should you put oil or alcohol on a tick before removing it?

-No. Oil, alcohol, ether or a flame make the tick regurgitate, which increases the risk of transmission.
-Remove it directly with a tick hook, without applying anything to it first.
+No. Oil, alcohol, ether, petroleum jelly or a flame can make it regurgitate and raise the risk of transmission.
+Take it off directly with a tick hook, without putting anything on it first.

 How do you prevent ticks in dogs?

-An approved parasite treatment kept up all year round (collar, spot-on or tablet, chosen with your vet) plus a check after every outing.
-For dogs that are very exposed, a Lyme vaccine exists as an add-on, never as a replacement, to discuss with your vet.
+A licensed parasite treatment kept up all year round (collar, spot-on or tablet, chosen with your vet) plus a check after every outing.
+For highly exposed dogs, a Lyme vaccine exists as an addition, never as a replacement, to be discussed with your vet.

 What symptoms should you watch for after a tick bite?

-In the days or weeks that follow: fever, low energy, loss of appetite, limping that comes and goes.
-Marked lethargy with very dark urine suggests babesiosis and means calling the vet urgently.
+In the days or weeks that follow: fever, listlessness, loss of appetite, lameness that comes and goes.
+Heavy listlessness with very dark urine points to babesiosis and means calling the vet as an emergency.